-Tourism As an Economic driver
+Tourism As an Economic Driver

 Tourism is an important industry and a strong economic driver within the Commonwealth.
-It promotes the quality of life for a community by enhancing its public image as a dynamic place to live and work, and is important to the economic health of a community.
+It promotes the quality of life for a community by enhancing its public image as a dynamic place to live and work and is important to the economic health of a community.

 The term ‘tourism’ is a commonly used one – usually in reference to someone visiting a place other than their hometown, and partaking in what that new area has to offer, from food to lodging to entertainment.
 In LYH, we, however, view tourism more holistically.
 In recent years – and especially since the pandemic – the concept of being a ‘hometown tourist’ has started to gain popularity.
 We believe that tourism encompasses all of these definitions – and it also includes making a place that is attractive for someone to both visit and live, set up shop, conduct their business and contribute to the local economy.
 Simply put, tourism is economic development.

-“Tourism is often referred to as the “first date” for economic development, but our team believes tourism is part of the continuum of community economic development, driving investment and benefit for visitors, residents and businesses,” said Marjette Upshur, Director of Economic Development & Tourism.
+“Tourism is often referred to as the “first date” for economic development, but our team believes tourism is part of the continuum of community economic development, driving investment and benefit for visitors, residents, and businesses,” said Marjette Upshur, Director of Economic Development & Tourism.
 “We believe that when you build a City where people want to live, you have built a City where talent is drawn to work.
 If you build a City where people want to work, you will have built a City where business needs to be.
 And if you build a City where business needs to be, you will build a City where people have to visit.”

 By the Numbers

 When we’re looking at revenue, it’s helpful to understand where tourism dollars go.
 Tourism primarily supports the business sectors of food & beverage, lodging, transportation, retail, and recreation.
-In the City of Lynchburg, tourism jobs comprised 3,245 of our local employment in 2020 and 3,825 jobs in 2019.
+In the City of Lynchburg, tourism jobs comprised 3,307 of our local employment in 2021 and 3,245 jobs in 2020.

 Even though the above sectors are the primary tourism industries, all businesses and residents benefit from tourism as travel and local exploration drives direct wages, income, and expenses through the economy.
-LYH tourism industries drove $18.9 million in state & local revenues in 2020, and saved each LYH household about $668 in annual state & local tax collections in 2020.
+LYH tourism industries drove $22.7 million in state & local revenues in 2021 and saved each LYH household about $776 in annual state & local tax collections in 2021.

-Source: The Economic Impact of Domestic Travel on Virginia Counties 2020 – prepared for the Virginia Tourism Corporation by the US Travel Association, September 2021; LYH Annual Reports
+Source: The Economic Impact of Domestic Travel on Virginia Counties 2021 – prepared for the Virginia Tourism Corporation by the US Travel Association, September 2022; LYH Annual Reports

 Sales and Travel

 The traditional view of tourism includes a lot of travel – things like meetings and conferences, sporting events, and group tours or travel.
-These are still a huge part of our holistic approach to tourism, and generate large economic impacts for our City.
+These are still a huge part of our holistic approach to tourism and generate large economic impacts for our City.

 Special Events